DenisLabrecque/DenisLabrecque.github.io/_posts/2015-12-23-what-is-pcc-like.markdown

 {% include image.html image-url="https://s-media-cache-ak0.pinimg.com/originals/81/65/00/81650044124716ef9088e108ac171cde.jpg" image-description="Four Winds dining hall." %}

+<h4>Crowne Center</h4>
+There are chapel services every morning of the weekday at 10 a.m., mandatory to attend in assigned seating.
+There are also two Sunday services and one Wednesday night service.
+Wednesday morning activities vary, with some free periods, and some class meetings or collegian meetings.

+{% include image.html image-url="https://s-media-cache-ak0.pinimg.com/originals/f1/57/3a/f1573acb47c56889af72650dff0c2346.jpg" image-description="Crowne Center at night" %}

 <h1>Rules</h1>
 The regulations at PCC have made many students rant and deplore.
 Yet, they are not at all unbearable, and mostly contribute to quality interaction between students and tend to guarantee a clean atmosphere.
 <h3>Demerits</h3>